 Toronto is home to the world’s soundest banks.

-The World Economic Forum, in its annual global competitiveness reports, has singled out Canadian banks as the soundest in the world for the past eight years in a row.
+The World Economic Forum, in its annual global competitiveness reports, has singled out Canadian banks as one of the soundest in the world for the past nine year in a row.
 In The Banker’s 2016 report on international financial centres Toronto ranked eighth overall and among the world’s top 10 for total bank assets.

 The Canadian banking industry, headquartered in Toronto, is an essential contributor to the economic growth and well-being of the city.
 Canada’s five largest domestic banks have their head offices in Toronto.
 Of the 50 foreign-based banks operating in Canada, 41 have their Canadian head offices in the Toronto region.
 The industry is also a major employer, representing almost half of total employment within the city’s financial sector.